-For sD$_2$, pioneering work continued at PNPI Gatchina ~\cite{Serebrov1994,Serebrov1995b,Serebrov2000,Serebrov2001b} and triggered renewed interest in pulsed sD$_2$ sources, see~\cite{Pokotilovski1995} for suggestion of a lay-out.
-Conceptually, a UCN source would produce neutrons from fission or spallation, have separate or combined thermal and cold moderation and produce UCN inside a sD$_2$ converter which could be the cold moderator at the same time or a separate material.
-The UCN produced inside the sD$_2$ must leave the converter into vacuum within their lifetime which will be limited by absorption and upscattering losses.
-High UCN densities in vacuum can be obtained by guiding the UCN from the converter to a separate, low-loss volume which can be closed synchronized to pulsed production.
+For sD$_2$, pioneering work continued at the Petersburg Nuclear Physics Institute (PNPI), Gatchina ~\cite{Serebrov1994,Serebrov1995b,Serebrov2000,Serebrov2001b}, and triggered renewed interest in pulsed sD$_2$ sources, see~\cite{Pokotilovski1995} for suggestion of a lay-out.
+Conceptually, a UCN source would produce neutrons from fission or spallation, have separate or combined thermal and cold moderation, and produce UCN inside a sD$_2$ converter that could also serve as the cold moderator.
+The UCN produced inside the sD$_2$ must leave the converter into vacuum within their lifetime that is limited by absorption and upscattering losses.
+High UCN densities in vacuum can be obtained by guiding the UCN from the converter to a separate, low-loss volume that can be closed synchronized to pulsed production.

-The first sD$_2$ based UCN source driven by a pulsed proton beam has been realized in Los Alamos~\cite{Morris2002,Saunders2004} gaining fundamental insights concerning relevant UCN loss mechanisms inside sD$_2$.
-Especially thermal and para-D$_2$ upscattering~\cite{Liu2000,Morris2002}, were found to limit the lifetime of UCN inside the sD$_2$ and thus affect efficient UCN extraction from the converter.
-In a series of experiments at PSI in Villigen and at ILL, the UCN production process from cold neutrons (CN) in sD$_2$ has been quantitatively studied integrated over a CN spectrum~\cite{Atchison2005}, CN velocity dependent~\cite{Atchison2007} and via CN measurements of the sD$_2$ density of states~\cite{Frei2010b}.
+The first sD$_2$-based UCN source driven by a pulsed proton beam, which was realized in Los Alamos~\cite{Morris2002,Saunders2004} has yielded insights about relevant UCN loss mechanisms inside sD$_2$.
+Thermal and para-D$_2$ upscattering~\cite{Morris2002,Liu2000}, were found to limit the lifetime of UCN inside the sD$_2$ and affect efficient UCN extraction from the converter.
+In a series of experiments at the Paul Scherrer Insitute (PSI) in Villigen and at the Institute Laue-Langevin (ILL), Grenoble, the UCN production process from cold neutrons (CN) in sD$_2$ has been quantitatively studied integrated over a CN spectrum~\cite{Atchison2005}, CN velocity dependent~\cite{Atchison2007} and via CN measurements of the sD$_2$ density of states~\cite{Frei2010b}.
 The influence of the crystalline properties of the sD$_2$, i.e. the effect of UCN elastic scattering on inhomogeneities, its variations with quality of the bulk material, and consequently the large changes in UCN residence times inside and extraction efficiencies out of sD$_2$ into vacuum have been studied in~\cite{Atchison2005b,Atchison2011} and further worked out, e.g. in~\cite{Pokotilovski2012}.